 Furthermore, Johannes served as a Non-Executive Director (Member of the Board) of the National Lotteries Commission and as the Chairperson of Risk Management Committee, Legal, Request for Proposal Subcommittee and Ad hoc Legal Subcommittees of the Board.
 He also served as a member of the Cybersecurity Advisory Council of South Africa, member of Council of the Council for Medical Schemes (CMS) and a member of the Appeals Committee of Council.
 Lastly, Johannes also served as a Non-Executive Director and Coordinator of the Audit Function at Brakpan Bus Company (BBC), member of the Audit Committee of the National Department of Human Settlements, member of Council of the Forestry Advisory Council, member of Council of the Heraldry Council.

-Sizwe Lindelo Snail ka Mtuze holds a Baccalareus Legum (LLB) from the University of Pretoria with Tax Law and Cyber-Law electives and also a Masters Degree (LLM) in Information Technology Law from the University of South Africa.
+Sizwe Lindelo Snail ka Mtuze holds a Baccalareus Legum (LLB) from the University of Pretoria with Tax Law and Cyber-Law electives also an (LLM) from the University of South Africa (UNISA).
+He is currently registered with the University of Fort Hare for an (LLD).
+Prof Snail Ka Mtuze has recently been appointed as Adjunct Professor in the Mercantile Law Department of Nelson Mandela University (NMU) Law Faculty.

-He is a practising attorney with the law firm, Snail Attorneys at Law and International Co-ordinator of the African Centre for Cyberlaw and Crime Prevention based in Kampala, Uganda.
+Sizwe is also a regular external examiner for Cyber Law / IT Law for LLB and LLM students.
+He is still the International Co-ordinator of the African Centre for Cyberlaw and Crime Prevention (ACCP) based in Kampala, Uganda.

-Sizwe Snail KA Mtuze was a member on the ICT REVIEW Panel of the Department of Telecommunications & Postal Services (DTPS), serving as a Chair of the E-commerce Committee ( Digital Society as renamed ) within the Panel sub-committees.
-Sizwe Snail Ka Mtuze also currently serves on the National Cyber Security advisory Counsel of the DPTS.
+Sizwe Snail Ka Mtuze was a member on the ICT REVIEW Panel of the Department of Telecommunications & Postal Services (DTPS), serving as a Chair of the E-commerce Committee (Digital Society as renamed) within the Panel sub-committees (2014 – 2015).
+Sizwe Snail Ka Mtuze also served on the National Cyber Security advisory Counsel of the DPTS.
+(2015 – 2017).

-He is also currently serving as Deputy Chair for the LSSA, E-Law Committee (2013 – to date).
-He is also a Trainee Adjudicator of the SAIIPL, Domain Disputes.
-He is also co-founding member of the Annual Cyberlaw Conference and the Annual Lex – Informatica (2008 – 2016).
+He also served as Chairperson of the LSSA & previously served as Deputy Chair for the LSSA, E-Law Committee (2013 – 2020 ).
+Sizwe Snail ka Mtuze is a ZADNA Mediator for Domain Name Disputes (2018 – 2019) & is also a Trainee Adjudicator of the SAIIPL, Domain Disputes and is also the co-founding member of the Annual Cyberlaw Conference and the Annual Lex – Informatica (2008 – to date).
+Snail ka Mtuze is a WASPA Adjudicator (2008- to date).